 As with all career fairs dress for success, bring multiple copies of your updated resume, and be prepared to network.
 After you have met with the potential employers it is beneficial to connect with the companies on social media sites such as LinkedIn, Facebook and Twitter.
 Following the companies benefits both parties, they as a company have a chance to expand and communicate with their audience.
 Through social media potential employees get a chance to gain insight on what their new employer is about.
 Connecting on social media sites allows you to view biographies, photos, projects, and current topics that are relevant to the business.
 It can help you become better prepared when you’re researching them, or to decide if the company really does make a good fit.

 According to the National Business Research Institute, about 50% of large companies and 75% of small ones are using social media of all types.
 Of those, it is estimated that 40-60% have their own social network.
+If you check corporate social media regularly, it will give you the idea about company values and the way company treats its employees.
+This is especially important for lawyers as lawyer discrimination is a common thing for many law firms.
 Microsoft has the Town Square, IBM the Blue Pages, and Best Buy the Blue Shirt Nation.
 With so many companies with an interactive online presence, it’s easier than ever to connect with the employers you really want to work for, and that alone can contribute to your success.